xyliax/Jungle/README.md

 docker run -it jungle-docker:TEST /bin/bash
 ```

-You will see a bash prompt, which means you have started the interactive shell.
+You will see a bash prompt, which implies that you have started the interactive shell.

 Simply use the following command to start the game.